yogevhadad83/byom/README.md

 The dev script builds the SDK in watch mode and starts the Vite dev server for the app at http://localhost:5173.

-The chat app expects the BYOM backend URL to be supplied via the `VITE_SAAS_BASE_URL` environment variable.
+The chat app expects the BYOM backend URL to be supplied via the `BYOM_API` environment variable.

 ## Build